Book Your Room

 Overview: It is important to understand how a person would interface and integrate both physically and cognitively with an exoskeleton and exosuit system.
 Ideal system usability and user experience can lead improved outcomes such as performance gains or conversely, lead to safety, discomfort, or confusion in utilization.
 This is an interactive audience discussion panel with researchers that have been looking into how these devices interact with people and the positive and/or negative outcomes that are starting to be seen from exoskeleton/exosuit usage.

 Moderator: Carisa Harris-Adamson, University of California at San Francisco/University of California at Berkeley

 Exoskeleton Usability: Task Differences and Anthropomorphism, Kevin Purcell, U.S. Army Public Health Center

 Kadon Kyte, The Boeing Company – industrial aerospace manufacturing

 Assessing System Usability: Research Methods and Special Considerations for Rehabilitative Exoskeleton Evaluation, Alix Dorfman, Underwriters Lab (UL), Wiklund

 Social/Coffee Break (sponsored by Northern Illinois University – College of Engineering & Engineering Technology)

 Overview: It is important to understand acute implications of wearing and using exoskeletons and exosuits.
 This session is an interactive audience discussion panel that examines the physical, physiological, hygienic, biomechanical, and/or usage effects with respect to safety concerns.

-FDA representative for FDA exoskeleton medical device reviews
+Ian Marcus, FDA – exoskeleton medical device reviews

-Angela Boynton, U.S. Army Research Laboratory – military
+Assessing Safety of Physical Augmentation Technologies for the Dismounted Soldier, Angela Boynton, U.S. Army Research Laboratory

 Research Methods 4 – Assessing Ergonomics